James-Quigley/HashtagTheGame/README.md

 # HashtagTheGame
 Final Project for SER 215

-#TheGame is a variation on Tic-Tac-Toe
+TheGame is a variation on Tic-Tac-Toe.
+It's hella dank 420 blaze it.